JuliaGraphics/ColorSchemes.jl/docs/src/finding.md

  0.802037  0.798624  0.798624  0.798624     0.802401  0.800252  0.802848
 ```

-The data has been converted from its original colors to an array of continuous values between 0 and 1, which makes it possible to process as data.
+The image has been converted from its original colors to an array of continuous values between 0 and 1.
+This makes it possible to process as data.
 For example, we can find the places with the greatest anomalies:

 ```
 mintemp, maxtemp = argmin(temps), argmax(temps)